security-assignments/security-assignments.github.io/midterm.md

 3. For both 1 and 2 above, suggest ways that vulnerabilities exploited or sensitive information obtained could be protected.

-<div class='alert alert-danger'>The scope of your project is restricted to the computer belonging to the
+<div class='alert alert-danger'>The scope of your project is restricted to the single computer running the webserver on the 192.168.10.0/24 vpn network.</div>
-IP address communicated to you via Canvas.</div>

 The server you are to evaluate is running on a private network that you can only get access to if you connect Kali to a VPN.
 Download `client.conf` to kali from Canvas.
 Open a separate Terminal session, and run `openvpn client.conf`.
 Leave this terminal running for as long as you need to connect to the midterm vm.
 Running this will give you an ip address on VPN in the `10.8.` network space.

-**Use this new ip address as your LHOST whenever needed, not your `192.` one.**
+**Use this new ip address as your LHOST in `metasploit` whenever needed.**

 You can view your ip address by running `ifconfig`.
-You will be able to connect to the private `172.32.0.0/16` address of your target server even though it is on a different subnet, because the VPN server passes traffic through for you.
+You will be able to connect to the private `192.168.10.0/24` address of your target server because the VPN server passes traffic through for you.

 ## Written Report Deliverable